 Traditionally in the West we associate the feast of the Epiphany with the three wise men from the East coming to bring gifts to the infant king.
-But there are other themes – baptism and Cana – originating in Egypt associated with this feast, as Patrick Duffy points out.
+But there are other themes – baptism and Cana – originating in Egypt associated with this feast.

 The word epiphany, means “appearance” or “manifestation“ was used in traditional Greek religion to indicate the appearance or manifestation of a god or goddess in human form, along with the suggestion that the person or persons who had experienced the epiphany would be delivered from danger and/or their enemies defeated.